Packing your backpack

 The following advice offers useful tips on optimizing your packing system, ensuring all your gear is packed efficiently and positioned correctly.

 Packing right is all about distributing the load evenly

-- Sleeping bag, down clothing and other light objects in the bottom compartment.
+- Sleeping bag, down items and other lightweight objects go into the bottom compartment.

-- Moderately heavy items like clothing can go in the main compartment, towards the outside.
+- Moderately heavy items such as clothing go on top on the outside.

-- Heavier gear — tent, food, thick insulation layers — can go in the main compartment, at shoulder height, and as close to your back as possible.
+- Heavy equipment – tent, supplies, thick jackets – are packed at upper shoulder height, as close to the back as possible.

-- Small items can be safely stored in the lid compartment, so they are easy to access.
+- Small items can be safely stowed in the lid compartment where they are quickly accessible.